UBC-MDS/global_warming_effects_on_ice_thickness/README.md

 ## Usage

-To replicate the analysis, clone this GitHub repository, install the dependencies listed below.
+To replicate the analysis, clone this GitHub repository, install the dependencies listed below under the "Dependencies" header.

 Python dependencies can be installed using the conda environment provided in the [522_grp_13.yaml](https://github.com/UBC-MDS/global_warming_effects_on_ice_thickness/blob/main/522_grp_13.yaml) file by running ```conda env create --file 522_grp_13.yaml``` from the root directory of this project.
+Activate the environment with the command ```conda activate 522_grp_13```

+R dependencies can be installed by running the command ```install.packages(c("tidyverse", "dplyr", "datateachr", "infer", "ggplot2", "purrr", "knitr", "docopt", "svglite"))``` in the R terminal.

 Once dependencies are installed, run the following commands at the command line/terminal from the root directory of this project:

 ```shell
 make all